Jian Bing Man

-Jian Bing Man (煎饼侠 (Jiān Bǐng Xiá)) is a 2015 Chinese superhero parody film.
-It was directed, written and also starring Da Peng, Mabel Yuan and Liu Yan.
-The film was released on 17 July 2015.
+Jian Bing Man (煎饼侠 (Jiān Bǐng Xiá)) is a 2015 Chinese superhero parody film directed, written and also starring Da Peng, Mabel Yuan and Liu Yan.
+The film also features Jean-Claude Van Damme.
+The plot follows the story of a poor street food vendor (Da Peng) who gains superpowers from his pancakes (jian bing).
+The film was a commercial success.

 Plot

 Da Peng plays a version of himself in the film.
 Da Peng has gained fame and fortune through his hit web TV series, Diors Man, and now wants to propose to his fiancée, Amber Kuo.
 In order to buy a ten million dollar ring for her, Da Peng accepts a deal from gangster boss Brother Hai, who wants Da Peng to make a movie starring Brother Hai's girlfriend, an actress named Du Xiaoxiao.
 Da Peng successfully buys the ten million dollar ring, but before he manages to propose, he gets involved in a bar fight.
 The resulting scandal not only costs him his reputation and job, it also causes him to lose the ring.
 After hearing the news, Amber breaks up with him as well.
 Brother Hai chases Da Peng, demanding his money back.
 Da Peng saves himself by explaining that he has already contacted Du Xiaoxiao and is using the ten million dollars for production.
 Pleased with this news, Brother Hai lets him off, on the condition that this movie is successfully made.

 Now forced to make the movie, Da Peng recruits Xiaoxiao, his personal assistant Pan, background actor Ma Tao and paparazzi photographer Hu.
 Da Peng tells them about the script he wrote, named "Jian Bing Man" (Pancake Man).
 The titular character is a superhero who fights against a large global crime organization that has kidnapped many people, including his beloved.
 Because he does not actually have money to hire any well-known actors, Da Peng sets various actors up in situations resembling the scenarios in the script, and gets them to unknowingly act out his story, all while secretly filming them.
 He successfully shoots scenes with many actors like Sandra Ng, Eric Tsang, Yue Yunpeng and Deng Chao, all of them oblivious to their plot.
 As the filming progresses, Da Peng reveals to his crew that "Jian Bing Man" is not just a simple film, but a story based on his childhood dream of becoming a superhero.
 Motivated by his dedication, the crew continue with filming and vow to make this movie a success.